tpm2-software/tpm2-tools/man/tpm2_createak.1.md

 with given AK handle supplied via **-k**.
 If **-p** is specified, the tool outputs the public key to the path supplied as the option argument.

-If any passwd option is missing, assume NULL.
+If any password option is missing, assume NULL.

 The tool outputs to stdout a YAML representation of the loaded key handle as well as it's name, for example: